NitaiEdelberg/Ai-Tetris/README.md

 #### • `AIBrain.py`

 - Calculates the best moves when needed, using heuristics.
-- `find_best_placement`: Uses BFS to explore and evaluate moves for optimal shape placement.
+- `find_best_placement_bfs`: Uses BFS to explore and evaluate moves for optimal shape placement.
+- `find_best_placement_column_scan`: Uses the column scan method to explore and evaluate moves for simpler and faster placements.

 ### **Gameplay Modules**